Hammer Copse, near Staplecross, East Sussex. 3.04 acres of mixed broadleaf with all year vehicular access. £36,500 (freehold) [#S1035]

 - The northern boundary is on the inside of the access track and rides, marked by wooden posts with green paint.

-The sporting rights are included and not let.
+The sporting rights are owned and included in the sale.
+They are not let.

 The mineral rights are included except where reserved by statute.